Alpha Software Blog

 • Optimized interface for tablets and smartphones

-• Audio recording and voice to text for notes capture
+• Audio recording and voice-to-text for notes capture

 • Image capture with annotation